 While we disagree with the stance the Court's majority took in its 5-4 decision over Burwell vs. Hobby Lobby, it's worth pausing for a moment to consider its reasoning, and perhaps more significantly, the unintended consequences that could follow.

 About the best thing you could say about the Court's decision is that it struck a blow for the freedom of businesses - at least some privately held businesses or more precisely the people who own and run them - from government mandates in general and for religious liberty in particular.
-The sometimes heavy hand of the government is not unassailable after all.

 That's a good thing and not to be sneered at, because today, while that principle has been reinforced over an issue that many people find axiomatic - the right of women to obtain coverage for all potential birth control services as part of an employer's insurance plan, not just those an employee may be OK with - the next time around it could be for some other freedom.
 Privacy from unwanted and unwarranted government snooping over who you call on the telephone, for example.

 That said, you could debate for a long time whether the value of religious freedom outweighs that of the woman who may be earning a barely sustainable wage and for whom the cost of paying for birth control services out-of-pocket is one more strain that an already tight budget can't easily absorb.
 To us, that's really the crux of the question.

 The majority's opinion went to great lengths to limit the reach of it decision to the particular facts of the case presented by Hobby Lobby, a 13,000 employee company owned by a family who felt a requirement that they include certain contraceptive services they found tantamount to abortion as part of their employee health care coverage was objectionable.
 It's worth noting Hobby Lobby was OK with 16 out of the 20 possible forms of contraceptive methods, but not all.